 Activity Risk Assessments should only be carried out where children are staying overnight at a venue.
 If a group goes to an activity and returns home on the same day e.g. bowling, crazy golf etc, a risk assessment in most cases will not be required.
-However if the leader deems there to be a heightened risk, it would make sense to complete a risk assessment.
+However if the leader deems there to be a heightened risk (leaders transporting children, events with lots of other people etc), it would make sense to complete a risk assessment.